vzhang90/Cryptocurrencies/README.md

 #### Reducing Data Dimensions using PCA

-Applying the Principal Component Analysis (PCA) algorithm, educe the dimensions of the X DataFrame to three principal components and place these dimensions in a new DataFrame:
+Applying the Principal Component Analysis (PCA) algorithm to reduce the dimensions of the X DataFrame to three principal components and place these dimensions in a new DataFrame:
 - create a new DataFrame named `pcs_df` that includes the following columns, `PC 1`, `PC 2`, and `PC 3`, and uses the index of the `crypto_df` DataFrame as the index

 #### Clustering Cryptocurrencies using K-means

-Applying the K-means algorithm, create an elbow curve using `hvPlot` to find the best value for K from the `pcs_df` DataFrame created previously.
-Then, run the K-means algorithm to predict the K clusters for the cryptocurrencies’ data.
-1. using the `pcs_df` DataFrame, create an elbow curve using `hvPlot` to find the best value for K
+1. use the `pcs_df` DataFrame, create an elbow curve using `hvPlot` to find the best value for K
-2. next, use the `pcs_df` DataFrame to run the K-means algorithm to make predictions of the K clusters for the cryptocurrencies’ data
+2. use the `pcs_df` DataFrame to run the K-means algorithm to make predictions of the K clusters for the cryptocurrencies’ data
 3. create a new DataFrame named `clustered_df` by concatenating the `crypto_df` and `pcs_df` DataFrames on the same columns.
 The index should be the same as the crypto_df DataFrame
 4. add the `CoinName` column that holds the names of the cryptocurrencies, created in Step 6 when preprocessing the data using PCS, to the `clustered_df`
 5. add another new column to the `clustered_df` named `Class` that holds the predictions, i.e., `model.labels_`, from Step 2